Dilbert66/esphome-dsckeybus/extras/crack_installer_code/README.md

 The system should be able to complete the full sequence of 10000 numbers in a few hours.

-Simply run the script from the commmand line using "python crack_dsc_mqtt.py"
+Simply run the script from the commmand line using "python3 crack_dsc_mqtt.py"

 Web API version (ESP32 only):

-If you don't use mqtt, I offer this version which uses the web_keypad module's REST api to talk to your DSC panel.
+If you don't use mqtt or the api, you can run this version which uses the web_keypad module's REST api to talk to your DSC panel.
 It provides full standalone access to your ESP without the need for any external systems.

 You will first need to be using an ESP32 and be using the custom web_server component installed from the repository github://Dilbert66/esphome-components@dev.
 Have a look at the example DSCAlarm.yaml file from that repository for more info.
 The main changes needed are as noted below.